celsojimenez/juegosED/README.md

-# HTML5-JS Games
+# JUEGOS HTML5-JS
-Very simple JavaScript game realized inside an HTML5 Canvas.
+Juegos muy simples implementados en un canvas de HTML5.

 Just code kata, this is not meant to be a serious project, but something I do for fun.